LichAmnesia/LichBlog/source/_posts/Web-Front-End-Development-Project-Portal.md

 The [Mockup](http://creative.colorado.edu/~shhu2952/fwd/projects/project1/) is about visual design of the project.

 ### Interactions
 - Each time, players will see different people and their information.
-Then they will decide to accept or deny their admissions.
+Then they will decide to accept or deny their entry.
+- After players decide, the page will generate a new person.
+- More content will be added.